Bitcoin 2 Masternode Setup Guide

 rpcpassword=longer random password of your own

-bind=your unique public ip address (or for Amazon AWS, the private IP.
-Or for Google Cloud, the Primary internal IP.)
+bind=your ip address (for Amazon AWS, the private IP.
+For Google Cloud, the Primary internal IP.)

 masternodeprivkey=Result of Step 1